Skip to Content

 Bulldogs have won hearts with their wrinkled faces and endearing snorts, yet they come with a host of health problems.
 Prone to breathing issues and skin infections, they often require frequent vet visits.

+Their laid-back nature might seem appealing, but it can also translate to stubbornness during training sessions.
 While they’re certainly lovable, their care requirements and potential vet bills can be daunting for the average dog owner.

 3. Dalmatian